Ala-Me-Da/EssentialDataStructures/Lists/README.md

 A Linked List is a sequence of Node objects (not necessarily adjacent in memory), with each Node containing an element, and a reference to the next node in the list.
 Node objects differ depending on the way a linked list is implemented, e.g., a Doubly
-Linked List would contain a reference the next node and the previous node.
+Linked List's nodes would contain a reference the next node and the previous node.

 A head node marks the start of a list, and a tail mark the end of the list.